-- A summary of the personal recommendation - This must point the client to where in the suitability report they can find more information. - A statement that the client has received abridged advice and state the difference between abridged and full advice. - Amount payable in cash terms for the initial advice - Information about ongoing charges - With a statement that the client can opt out at any time. - An explanation of the risks associate with pension transfer - No firm will undertake a transfer or conversion unless full advice has been given - The anticipated charges of the receiving scheme and a comparison to the revalued income in the ceding scheme. - The client is asked to sign that they accept the advice.
+- A summary of the personal recommendation - This must point the client to where in the suitability report they can find more information. - When abridged advice has been given a statement that the client has received abridged advice and state the difference between abridged and full advice. - Amount payable in cash terms for the initial advice - Information about ongoing charges - With a statement that the client can opt out at any time. - An explanation of the risks associate with pension transfer - No firm will undertake a transfer or conversion unless full advice has been given - The anticipated charges of the receiving scheme and a comparison to the revalued income in the ceding scheme. - The client is asked to sign that they accept the advice.